Welcome to today's edition of the Rush 24-7 podcast.

 But the bigger problem is that people simply don't trust official government projections.

-My gosh, folks, is this is actually true, big progress.
+My gosh, folks, is this actually true?

 People in Washington today may live and die by the pronouncements of the Congressional Budget Office, but 81% of voters say it's likely the plan will end up costing more than projected.